oVirt/ovirt-site/source/feature/networklinking.html.md

 ### Summary

+The network wiring feature is an enhancment for the VM Network Interface management.
+It supports the following actions without unlugging the Vnic, maintaing the address of the Vnic:

-*   Enable changing the network of a running vm
+    * Dynamicly changing the network of a running VM (without unplugging the Vnic)
-*   Enable disconnecting a network on a vm without unplugging the vnic
+    * Disconnecting a network of a VM without unplugging the vnic

 ### Owner